 Did you know that you can use the Records Management feature in Info-Organiser to set document storage and destruction dates?

-Info-Organiser DMS is VERS certified to meet the stringent standard requirements of the Public Records Office of Victoria, recognised as Australia’s leading body for records management.
+Info-Organiser DMS is VERS certified to meet the stringent record keeping standard requirements of the Public Records Office of Victoria, recognised as Australia’s leading body for records management.
 In addition, Info-Organiser includes an archive database option where you can move files that you no longer access frequently.

-Just as you would securely destroy paper documents, you can also set time frames to review and purge your electronic files.
+Just as you would securely destroy paper documents, you can also set time frames in Info-Organiser to review and purge your electronic files.
 Most general business docs have a retention period of seven years, with some notable exceptions listed in the table below.

 |Retention of General Business Documents:|